TommyStarK/Hermes/docs/UDP_SOCKET.md

   // Returns the port associated to the socket. unsigned int get_port(void) const;

-  // Returns true if the socket is bound, false otherwise. bool is_socket_bound(void) const;
+  // Returns true if the socket has a name assigned, false otherwise. bool has_a_name_assigned(void) const;

   //